Unboxed-Software/solana-course/content/movie-review-pt2.md

 ### 10. Update Account Data

 Now that we’ve created a new account, we are ready to update the data field of the new account using the format of the `MovieAccountState` struct from our `state.rs` file.
-We will first check the `is_initalized` field using the `is_initialized` function from `state.rs`.
+We will first check the `is_initialized` field using the `is_initialized` function from `state.rs`.
 If the check returns false, then we assign each parameter specified in the `MovieAccountState` struct using the arguments passed into the `add_movie_review` function and set `is_initialized` to true.

 ```rust
 msg!("unpacking state account");